-Video: How to Remove an Old Door, Trim and Siding
+Video Vault: How to Remove an Old Door, Trim, and Siding

-I’ve replaced dozens of rotten entry doors in my time as a carpenter.
+Manny Silva has replaced dozens of rotten entry doors in his time as a carpenter.
 Unfortunately, most of those rotten doors never had a chance in the first place.
-In my opinion, the single largest cause of failing doors is improper installation and flashing.
-In this case the door looks weathered and it is.
-It is not operating properly and it is very draft.
+The single largest cause of failing doors is improper installation and flashing.
+This door looks weathered, is not operating properly, and is very drafty.
 But you never know what you are really dealing with until you get the old door out and get a good look at the rough opening.
-The first thing I’m going to door here is take the door off the hinges.
+In this gem from the Fine Homebuilding Video Vault, Manny shares his process for carefully removing the existing siding, trim, and the door as the first step of an entry door replacement.

 I take the door off the hinges and then begin to pry off the interior and exterior casing with a small flat bar.